Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Open Build Service will care for de-duplication on the rsync server.
 This must get implemented there.

-The /build/_dispatchprios API call allows an Admin to set a priority for defined projects and repositories using the HTML put method.
-With the HTML get method the current XML priority file can be read.
+The /build/_dispatchprios API call allows an Admin to set a priority for defined projects and repositories using the HTTP put method.
+With the HTTP get method the current XML priority file can be read.

 <dispatchprios>